-A next day “final” SiteWatch report provides some updated information including initial reads tracking and our Engagement Score which quantifies the initial views of your news which we can verify.
+A next day “final” SiteWatch report provides some updated information including initial reads tracking across multiple sites and our Engagement Score which quantifies the initial views of your news which we can verify.
 Reports with distribution also include list of example media your news was sent to by email Direct-to-Editors™.
 NOTES: (1) This is NOT a “media monitoring” service.
 (2) Our PRTrax™ Dashboard is being re-tooled for 2014, and is currently offline.

 An example report will be provided on request, provided it's not from a free (anonymous) email account.